 If you’re noticing this bad odor in your water in the summertime, it is likely being caused by algae blooms.
 Lakes and reservoirs often see an increase in algae blooming on the surface of the water when there is plenty of warmth and direct sunlight.
 Although water treatment facilities remove the algae from the water, the particles that cause the fishy bad odor can sometimes be detected by people who are sensitive to musty or mildew like smells.
 The presence of these particles do not pose any direct threat to your health, but if you are on a public water supply, you may want to contact the water division of your town and get an explanation from them.

 Another cause of this fishy bad smell may be the combination of chlorine and ammonia which together create a compound called Chloramine.
 This is often used to disinfect public water sources (as a substitute for chlorine) and can sometimes produce an unpleasant aroma in your water.
 Surface water sources, such as reservoirs contain organic matter that, when combined with chlorine at the water treatment plant, can cause by-product compounds called Trihalomethanes and Haloacetic Acids.
 These have proven to be a health threat, and as such, many towns have switched to Chloramine to avoid this.
 For more on Chloramine see the link at: EPA Chloramine.
-Whole house water filtration systems will correct this annoying water quality issue.
+Activated carbon filtration and/or reverse osmosis technology are effective solutions.

 Rotten egg smell is a common water quality issue in the New England region usually caused by Hydrogen sulfide.
 Hydrogen sulfide is a colorless gas that can exist naturally in groundwater.
 Sulfur-reducing bacteria present in groundwater use sulfur as an energy source to chemically change sulfates to hydrogen sulfide which releases a rotten egg smell in water.
 The bacteria use sulfur from decaying plants and other organic matter in oxygen-deficient environments.
 They can occur in deep or shallow wells, and reside in plumbing systems.
 Hydrogen sulfide can reveal itself in other ways too.
 Hot water heaters that have a magnesium rod used for corrosion control can chemically reduce sulfates to Hydrogen sulfide.
 Other than releasing a rotten egg smell in water, Hydrogen sulfide may be corrosive and can leach metals from plumbing systems into the water.
 The result of this corrosion of metals by Hydrogen sulfide can be a black precipitate that can stain laundry and bathroom fixtures, darken silverware, and discolor copper and brass utensils.
 Also, at high levels, Hydrogen sulfide can pose serious health threats.
 There are various technologies for removing this problem, depending on its level in your water.
 Ozone, carbon filtration and aeration are some methods available.
 For more on this topic, see the link at: OSHA H2S Link.